jfcloutier/karma_agency/README.md

 Karma is a Prolog application that induces a `predictor` for an associated Generative Model.

 The input to Karma from Andy is a sequence of data from remembered rounds of the associated GM:
-1. The beliefs held at the end of the round, as `belief(ConjectureName, AboutWho, Value, RoundIndex)` predicates
+1. The beliefs held at the end of the round, as `belief(ConjectureName, AboutObject, Value, RoundIndex)` predicates
-2. The actions taken at the end of the round, as `action(IntentName, Value, Duration, RoundIndex)` predicates
+2. The actions taken at the end of the round, as `action(IntentName, ByObject, Value, Duration, RoundIndex)` predicates
 3. The rounds remembered, as `round(RoundIndex, WhenStarted, WhenCompleted)`

 Round data informs the search for a predictor (as cause-effect model) that satisfies the data.